cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ![tick](/doc-images/tick.png)

+These include details of:

+* withdrawal address approvals
+* transactions approvals that cover those from the trade initiator and one or more custodians.
+* custodian approvals specifically for the fund of the transaction

 #### Address Approvals

 1. Click the **Addresses** tab,
 2. Click the **Pending** or **Actioned** sub-tabs.

-The Pending sub tab shows pending approvals.
+The Pending sub tab shows these fields and pending approvals.

 |     |     |
 | --- | --- |